Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Mac OS/Mac Mini m4 - Move data to external storage.md

+The base model (16-256) is a bargain.
+And 16GB ram is comfortable for most user, but the storage at 256 is still so limit
 ### 1. ln -s (My old approach)
 ##### Only move certain folders (usually not important) to the external drive.
 ##### Cause a lot of issues sometimes